northpolesec/santa/docs/docs/deployment/lite-package.md

 package only saves a few megabytes, and the removed components are inert without Workshop.

 ### Can I upgrade from Lite to full package?

-_Yes_ but the Santa system extension will not be replaced unless the version number is higher.
-In practice this _shouldn't_ be a problem as the code for the running extension should be identical but this scenario is not one that we test.
+_Yes_, but the Santa system extension will not be replaced unless the version number is higher.
+In practice the code for the running extension should be identical, but this scenario is not one we test.
 You may also find systems reporting that they're running the Lite version after being replaced with the full version until the machines reboot.

 ### Can I downgrade from the full package to Lite?

-_Yes_ with the same caveat as above and another exception: if Santa is connected to Workshop it will prevent a downgrade to the Lite package to prevent functionality from being broken.
+_Yes_ with the same caveat as above and another exception: if Santa is connected to Workshop it will block a downgrade to the Lite package to avoid breaking functionality.